ethereum/node-crawler/docs/api.md

 ### MVP: Parsed Output

 Retreives the list of clients sturctured and strongly typed.
+Ordered by count.

 <table>
   <tr>